-Bentonville Bicycle Accident Lawyer
+Bicycle Accident Lawyers

-If you’ve been struck while riding your bike, you could use the help of Bentonville bicycle accident lawyer.
-At McMath Woods P.A., we understand how vulnerable you feel after a collision that hurt you, which is why we’re here to support you through a legal claim.
-You deserve to be compensated for the damages you suffered and we’re here to help.
+Even though many people in our city choose to ride their bikes for fun or for a more efficient and environmentally-friendly way to travel, accidents between vehicles and bicycles still occur.
+When these collisions happen, the bicyclist can suffer serious injuries.
+If you’ve been struck while riding your bike, you could use the help of a Bentonville bicycle accident lawyer.
+At McMath Woods, we understand how vulnerable you feel after a collision that hurt you, which is why we’re here to support you through a legal claim.
+You deserve to be compensated for the damages you suffered, and we’re here to help.

 Arkansas Bike Laws

-When you’ve been involved in a bicycle accident, it’s important to know the laws that surround bikes on the road so that you know you didn’t break any laws and that the motorist is who was at fault for what happened.
+When you’ve been involved in a bicycle accident, it’s essential to know the laws that surround bikes on the road so that you know you didn’t break laws and that the motorist is who was at fault for what happened.
 Here are some of the most important bicycle laws in Arkansas, according to Bike NWA, that determine whether or not you were in the wrong while riding your bike:

 • Bicycles are not considered vehicles, but still have all the duties and rights of motorists.

-• Helmets are not required, except for children under 14 in Bentonville.
+• Helmets are not required except for children under 14 in Bentonville.

 • You must ride your bike on the right side of the road.

-• Cyclists should use hand signals to indicate where they intend to go at intersections, unless it is unsafe to do so and they need both hands on the handlebars.
+• Cyclists should use hand signals to indicate where they intend to go at intersections unless it is unsafe to do so, and they need both hands on the handlebars.

 • State laws do not require bells.